-Team of two work horses hitched to a wagon, farm house visible in the background, low-angle view, Beltsville, Maryland, 1935.
-From the New York Public Library.
+This photo shows a team of two work horses hitched to a wagon with farm house visible in the background in Beltsville, Md., in 1935.
+It comes from the New York Public Library.

 Farmers Who Survived the Dust Bowl

-A farmer cultivating corn with fertilizer on a horse drawn plow at the Wabash Farms, Loogootee, Indiana, June 1938.
-That year, the economy contracted 3.3 percent because FDR cut back on the New Deal.
+The photo shows a farmer cultivating corn with fertilizer on a horse drawn plow at the Wabash Farms, Loogootee, Indiana, June 1938.
+That year, the economy contracted 3.3% because FDR cut back on the New Deal.
 He was trying to balance the budget, but it was too soon.
-Prices dropped 2.8 percent, hurting the farmers who were left.
+Prices dropped 2.8%, hurting the farmers who were left.

 World's Greatest Standard of Living?

-March 1937: A billboard, sponsored by the National Association of Manufacturers, on Highway 99 in California during the Depression.
-It reads 'There's no way like the American way' and 'world's highest standard of living'.
-That year, the unemployment rate was 14.3 percent.
+In March 1937, this billboard, sponsored by the National Association of Manufacturers, is displayed on Highway 99 in California during the Depression.
+It reads, "There's no way like the American way" and "world's highest standard of living."
+That year, the unemployment rate was 14.3%.

 On the Road to Find Work

-Part of an impoverished family of nine on a New Mexico highway.
-Depression refugees left Iowa in 1932 due to father's tuberculosis.
+The photo shows an impoverished family of nine on a New Mexico highway.
+The depression refugees left Iowa in 1932 due to their father's tuberculosis.
 He was an auto mechanic laborer and painter.
 The family had been on relief in Arizona.

 Come to California

-Roadside camp near Bakersfield, California.
-The worldly possessions of refugees from Texas dust, drought and depression.
+The photo shows a roadside camp near Bakersfield, Calif., and the worldly possessions of refugees from Texas dust, drought, and depression.
 Many left their homes to find work in California.
 By the time they got there, the jobs were gone.
 This occurred in November 1935.
-Unemployment was 20.1 percent.
+Unemployment was 20.1%.

-This Family Did Not Feel the Effects of an Improving Economy
+This Family Did Not Feel the Economy Improving

-A family of migrant workers fleeing from the drought in Oklahoma camp by the roadside in Blythe, Calif., on August 1, 1936.
+The photo shows a family of migrant workers fleeing from the drought in Oklahoma camp by the roadside in Blythe, Calif., on August 1, 1936.
 That month, Texas experienced 120 degrees, which was a record-breaking temperature.

 By the end of the year, the heat wave had killed 1,693 people.
 Another 3,500 people drowned while trying to cool off.

-The economy grew 12.9 percent that year.
+The economy grew 12.9% that year.
 That was an incredible accomplishment, but too late to save this family's farm.
-Unemployment shrank to 16.9 percent.
-Prices rose 1.4 percent.
+Unemployment shrank to 16.9%.
+Prices rose 1.4%.
 The debt grew to $34 billion.
-To pay down the debt, President Roosevelt raised the top tax rate to 79 percent.
+To pay down the debt, President Roosevelt raised the top tax rate to 79%.
 But that proved to be a mistake.
 The economy wasn't strong enough to sustain higher taxes, and the Depression resumed.

 Thousands of these farmers and other unemployed workers traveled to California to find work.
 Many ended up living as homeless “hobos” or in shantytowns called “Hoovervilles," named after then-President Herbert Hoover.
 Many people felt he caused the Depression by basically doing nothing to stop it.
 He was more concerned about balancing the budget, and felt the market would sort itself out.

-Soup line during the Great Depression.
+This photo shows another soup line during the Great Depression.
 Men this side of the sign are assured of a five-cent meal.
 The rest must wait for generous passersby.
 Buddy, can you spare a dime?
-Photo taken between 1930 and 1940.
+The photo was taken between 1930 and 1940.
 There was no Social Security, welfare, or unemployment compensation until FDR and the New Deal.

 Effects of the Great Depression

-This gentleman tried to remain well dressed, but was forced to seek help from the Self Help Association.
+This gentleman tried to remain well-dressed, but was forced to seek help from the Self Help Association.
 It was a dairy farm unit in California in 1936.
-Unemployment was 16.9 percent.
+Unemployment was 16.9%.

 "He worked construction, but when the jobs disappeared he moved the family from Florida to his father's farm in North Georgia.
-On the farm, they grew a field of corn, many vegetables, apples and other fruit, and they had some livestock."
-A true story from a reader.
+On the farm, they grew a field of corn, many vegetables, apples and other fruit, and they had some livestock," according to a story from a reader.

 The Faces of the Great Depression

 This famous photo by Walker Evans is of Floyd Burroughs.
-He was from Hale County, Alabama.
+He was from Hale County, Ala.
 The picture was taken in 1936.